demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 Let's focus our attention to the return type `AsyncResult<LoginError, LoginError>`.

-The F# Compiler infers the failure part of the `AsyncResult` as `LoginError` from the expression
+The F# Compiler infers the failure part of the `AsyncResult` as `LoginError` from the below expression

 ```fsharp
 asyncTrial {